telefonicaid/fiware-orion/test/loadTest/connections_stress_tests/README.md

 ```

 * Launch `python connections_stress_tests.py`.
 The script does the following steps:
-  * Drop the database in mongo associated to the service
+  * Drops the database in mongo associated with the service
-  * Create 5000 subscriptions with subject.entities.idPattern: .*
+  * Creates 5000 subscriptions with subject.entities.idPattern: .*
-  * Launch a single update, which triggers a notification per subscriptions (i.e. 5000 notifications).
+  * Launches a single update, which triggers a notification per subscriptions (i.e. 5000 notifications).
 At this
     moment you will see the following trace in `slow_listener` output: `Received  0 Rate 0 r/s`
-  * Enter in an infinite loop, that launchs indefinitely a "/version" request per second and:
+  * Enters an infinite loop, that launches indefinitely a "GET /version" request per second and:
-     * Report that its response is correct.
+     * Reports that its response is correct.
-     * Report the number of established connections (if `-noEstablished` param is used this column is ignored),
+     * Reports the number of established connections (if `-noEstablished` param is used this column is ignored),
        both ESTABLISHED, CLOSE_WAIT and sum.
-     * Report the queue size into ContextBroker (if `-noQueueSize` param is used this column is ignored)
+     * Reports the queue size into ContextBroker (if `-noQueueSize` param is used this column is ignored)

 ### Expected behaviour